-Are you struggling over choosing between the Fuji film XT2 vs XT3?
+Are you struggling over choosing between the Fuji XT2 vs XT3?
 I’ve thought a lot about this and I think I can help you out with deciding between the two.

 That’s why Fujifilm decided they’d pull out all the stops when they released the XT3.
 This APS-C monster of a camera offers blazing fast focusing performance and some of the best video specs on the market right now.